Table of Contents

 The legal definition of food adulteration may be limited to contamination or the use of unsafe ingredients; the law requires food companies to label cheese flavoured products and to admit when processed cheese is not a cheese product.

-Mandatory disclosure of ingredients and sources has been contested by the food industry in the United States.
 American manufacturers and sellers of goods and services assert free speech rights in advertising as commercial free speech.
 Mandatory labelling is compelled commercial speech.
 Zauderer v.
 Office of Disciplinary Counsel of Supreme Court of Ohio, 471 U.S. 626 a 1985 decision of the United States Supreme Court, established a constitutional standard where the government can mandate commercial speech, in the form of disclaimers, as long as the information is “purely factual and uncontroversial”, serves a related government interest, and is meant to prevent consumer deception.
 The lower US federal appellate courts have addressed the content and context of mandatory disclosure:

 - fluorescent light bulbs contain mercury – proper [National Electrical Manufacturers Association v.
 Sorrell, Kassel, (Vermont) 2001];